bazelbuild/starlark/spec.md

 A set is an iterable sequence.
-Its length can be retrieved using the [len()](#len) built-in function, and the order of iteration is the order in which elements were added to the set:
+Its length can be retrieved using the [len()](#len) built-in function, and the order of iteration is the order in which elements were first added to the set:

 ```python
 s = set(["z", "y", "z", "y"])